 He added: "My performances will mark how far I get."

 Iniesta has been an ever-present part of the Barca teams which have swept aside most opponents this season, with only two points having been dropped in 17 matches in La Liga.

-Tito Vilanova’s side sit 16 points ahead of Real Madrid at the turn of 2013 and it would be an enormous surprise if the reigning Primera champions caught the Blaugrana.
+Tito Vilanova’s side sits 16 points ahead of Real Madrid at the turn of 2013 and it would be an enormous surprise if the reigning Primera champion caught the Blaugrana.